build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 Now that we've created our IoT Core Rule, we can start sending messages.

 ## Sending MQTT Messages
+Now we will send a device location to AWS IoT Core and our MQTT Topic.
+This simulates a message that would come from an IoT Device such as an asset tracker.

 From the IoT Core console, navigate to **MQTT test client** and select the **Publish to a topic** tab.

+For the **Topic name** enter `assets/tracker`

-Enter the following to send our first point:
+Enter the following in **Message payload** to send our first point:

 ```json
 {